BierOne/genome-rcnn-features-for-bottom-up/README.md

 # visual-genome-features-for-updown
 This repository supplies the visual-genome features of bottom-up-attention.
-The extraction follows the original code of peteanderson80([bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention)) And I greatly appreciate the peteanderson80's code of bottom-up-attention!
+The extraction follows the original code of peteanderson80([bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention)).
+Greatly appreciate this code!

 There's my [blog](https://blog.csdn.net/BierOne/article/details/103769431) about this work.
-Furthurmore, I would be glad if this work could help someone!
-Criticism and advice are welcome!

-Sadly, I did not find a suitable way to share the extracted image features due to many restrictions.
-So if anyone need this features file, pls directly send me the email toward lyibing112@gmail.com
+Thanks for xingyu's help, I have uploaded the features (10-100 objects features) in baiduNetDisk.

+  **Link: https://pan.baidu.com/s/12UGASDpYEXPR-hVCJLC2aw,  code: a10y**